Wind and cold weather warnings to come into force on Christmas Day

 Warnings for cold and windy weather will come into force on Christmas Day, as forecasters said those hoping for a white Christmas are likely to be disappointed.

-The UK Health Security Agency (UKHSA) issued a yellow cold health alert from 6pm on Thursday to noon on December 27 for South West England, while the Met Office issued a yellow weather warning for wind affecting a similar area and much of Wales from 4am to 11.59pm on Christmas Day.
+The UK Health Security Agency (UKHSA) issued a yellow cold health alert from 6pm on Thursday to noon on December 27 for South West England, while the Met Office issued a yellow weather warning for wind affecting a similar area and much of Wales, which lasts until 11.59pm on Christmas Day.

 Low temperatures are likely to have minor impacts on health and social care services including “increased use of healthcare services by vulnerable people” and a “greater risk to life of vulnerable people”, according to the UKHSA.